MicrosoftDocs/memdocs/memdocs/intune/protect/zebra-lifeguard-ota-integration.md

 **Example**

-- You have a dynamic group, G, that contains three TC57 devices A, B, and C. Every time a new TC57 device is enrolled in your tenant, it's automatically added to the dynamic group.
+- You have a dynamic group G that contains three TC57 devices A, B, and C. Every time a new TC57 device is enrolled in your tenant, it's automatically added to the dynamic group.
 A, B, and C devices start off running firmware version v1.
 - On January 1, you use Intune and LG OTA to create a deployment that runs as soon as possible, to update devices in G from v1 to v2.
 All three devices are now on v2.
 - On February 1, a new TC57 device, D, running firmware version v1, is enrolled in the tenant.
 D is automatically added to the group, and now there are four devices in group G. D isn't part of the January 1 deployment, so if you want to update D to v2, you need create a new deployment assigned to either D or G.
 - On February 15, you create a deployment that runs as soon as possible, to update devices in G to v3.
 Now, devices A, B, C, and D are all on v3.